jshorterSADA/test_code_repo/Application Interface Guide.md

 **Important Note (Based on Code Analysis):**

-> **[!CAUTION] Denial of Service (DoS) Vulnerability**
+> [!CAUTION] **Denial of Service (DoS) Vulnerability**
 > The current implementation **lacks robust error handling** for input conversion.
 If `num1` or `num2` cannot be converted to an integer (e.g., `add_two_numbers("hello", "world")`), the function will raise a `ValueError`, causing the program to crash.
-This contradicts the docstring's claim of graceful handling and presents a Denial of Service vulnerability if used in a critical system where untrusted input might be provided.
+This directly contradicts the docstring's claim of "gracefully handling cases where inputs cannot be converted to numbers" and presents a Denial of Service vulnerability if used in a critical system where untrusted input might be provided.
-> It is strongly recommended to implement `try-except ValueError` blocks around the `int()` conversions to handle non-numeric inputs gracefully.
+> It is strongly recommended to implement `try-except ValueError` blocks around the `int()` conversions to handle non-numeric inputs gracefully, as detailed in the `ARCHITECTURE.md` and `TECHNICAL_DESIGN_DOCUMENT.md`.

 -----